uncbiag/uncbiag-academic-kickstart/content/authors/Marc Niethammer/_index.md

 ---
 # Display name
-title: Lin Tian
+title: Marc Niethammer

 # Username (this should match the folder name)
 authors:
-- lin_tian
+- "Marc Niethammer"

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: Graduate Student in Computer Science
+role: Professor of Computer Science

 # Organizations/Affiliations
 organizations: